andwn/cave-story-md/README.md

 Open an issue if one doesn't already exist for said bad thing, unless

 - It's because of a hardware limitation, though I am open to suggestions on how to make stuff better without lagging the game
-- It has to do with the following parts which are not ready for testing: Undead Core, Ending Scene, Credits, Hell
+- It has to do with the following parts which are not ready for testing: Undead Core, Credits, Hell
 - It's a bug that exists in the original Cave Story.
-[1](https://www.youtube.com/watch?v=HFzS0bpc5kA) [2](http://cavestory.wikia.com/wiki/Sisters#Confrontation) [3](https://www.youtube.com/watch?v=wt7D3-COHJQ)
+[Example](https://www.youtube.com/watch?v=HFzS0bpc5kA)

 #### Will this be released/sold on a cart?
 Short answer: No